kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ### Improved installation documentation

 We want our documentation to be comprehensive, yet easy to follow and understand.
 That's why we constantly improve it, always with the community feedback in mind.
 Our [most recent discussions](https://kyma-community.slack.com/archives/CD2HJ0E78/p1568721087011100) turned out to be a great starting point for another successful implementation.
-[This](https://kyma-project.io/docs/1.6/root/kyma/#installation-install-kyma-on-a-cluster) installation document introduces a new structure including tabs accommodating instructions for a specific cloud provider.
+Check out [this](https://kyma-project.io/docs/1.6/root/kyma/#installation-install-kyma-on-a-cluster) installation document to explore the new structure.

 ## Eventing